 Prescription lenses, bifocals and progressive lenses are covered.
-You can also choose safety lenses or sports protection lenses, as well as UV-protective, light adaptive (transitions) and polycarbonate lenses if you need them.
+You can also choose safety lenses or sports protection lenses, as well as UV-protective, light adaptive lenses (such as Transitions) and polycarbonate lenses if you need them.

 All prescriptions can be accommodated, and some plans may cover non-corrective lenses — especially if a medical condition is causing light sensitivity.
 Styles specifically designed for sports protection are also an option.

 Today’s eyeglass and sunglass frames are available in a wide variety of materials, styles and colors to suit everyone’s unique face shape, sense of fashion and budget.

 Toric lenses, which correct for astigmatism, and bifocal or multifocal contacts, are an option for those who have both near and distance prescriptions.